The equilibrium points and stability of grid-connected synchronverters: Modelling the grid-connected synchronverter

 An extension of the model \rfb{eq:ss5}, to include the effect of measurement errors, has been derived in \cite{KSW2021}.
-This was needed for an analysis of the sensitivity of the currents $i_d,i_q$ with respect to the measurement errors.
+This is needed to analyze the sensitivity of the currents $i_d,i_q$ with respect to the measurement errors.
+The paper \cite{KSW2021} also presents the linearization of the model \rfb{eq:ss5}, a typical application example with relevant Bode plots, and experimental results.

 The instantaneous active power $P$ to the grid is \BEQ{eq:P} P \m=\m v_d i_d + v_q i_q \m=\m -V[i_d\sin\delta+i_q\cos\delta] \end{equation} (see also \cite[eq.\m(17)]{Natarajan2017}), but this is not computed in the control algorithm, except possibly for monitoring.
 It is easy to derive from \rfb{eq:Q} and \rfb{eq:P} that \BEQ{eq:P_Q} P^2+Q^2 \m=\m V^2(i_d^2 + i_q^2) \m. \end{equation}